jemison-nlp-AnJeSt/github-NLP-project/README.md

 ### Initial Questions

-> How many unique words are there to each specific programming language?
+> - How many unique words are there to each specific programming language?<br>
-> Are there any bigrams/trigrams that are specific to certain programming languages?
+> - Are there any bigrams/trigrams that are specific to certain programming languages?<br>
-> Are there differences in words/phrases to Linux-flavors- specifically Ubuntu, Debian and Archlinux.
+> - Are there differences in words/phrases to Linux-flavors- specifically Ubuntu, Debian and Archlinux.<br>
-> Do certain programming languages have larger README sections than others?
-And if so, which ones?
+> - Do certain programming languages have larger README sections than others?
+And if so, which ones?<br>
-> With Linux-flavors-Debian, Arch and Ubuntu-are there differences in README lengths? (ie does one flavor over the others seem to have more details needed or explained than others?)
+> - With Linux-flavors-Debian, Arch and Ubuntu-are there differences in README lengths? (ie does one flavor over the others seem to have more details needed or explained than others?)

 #### Project Objectives
-> To build a function that can automatically scrape the top-forked Github repositiories that are on Linux and the Linux-flavors: Ubuntu, Debian and Arch.
+> - To build a function that can automatically scrape the top-forked Github repositiories that are on Linux and the Linux-flavors: Ubuntu, Debian and Arch.<br>
-> To explore and find any differences of these repositories key words and the languages used within the repositories.
+> - To explore and find any differences of these repositories key words and the languages used within the repositories.<br>
-> To then build a model to that can predict what language a repository is using, based on the key words within the README sections.
+> - To then build a model to that can predict what language a repository is using, based on the key words within the README sections.
 #### Data Dictionary
 >
 >